The Foundation Programme team organises separate teaching

 both the Durham and Darlington sites.

-For F1s, teaching in the south takes place on Wednesdays and
+For F1s, teaching takes place on Wednesdays, on alternate

-Thursdays in the North approximately every 2 weeks with F2
+sites, approximately every 2 weeks with F2 teaching on

 There are certain courses that are mandatory during the F1 year.

 Programme for Foundation Programme Doctors.

 Resuscitation Training - By the end of the F2

 year all trainees will have completed an Advanced Life Support and

 Immediate Life Support course.
 Those trainees in Paediatrics will